The Alnwick Garden

 Late winter and spring start with a carpet of snowdrops surrounding the pond, and Scilla and Chinodoxa blanket the lawns from the water tower.
 The Ornamental Garden sees scatterings of wonderful varieties of Helleborus, winter-flowering cherry trees and beautiful Magnolias, and not forgetting tens of thousands of daffodils in The Cherry Orchard.
 Spring is no more signified than the sight of our magnificent 'Tai haku' cherry blossom (the largest collection outside of Japan).
 With over 300 trees, our orchard is a sight to behold.
 The Rose Garden is packed with thousands of blooms from June to early autumn and includes the aptly named exquisite 'Alnwick Rose'.
 This is an exemplary garden and visitor attraction with surprises around every corner.

-Group Rates: Pre-booked groups of 14 or more £10.10pp plus free admission for organiser and driver
+Group Rates: Pre-booked groups of 14 or more £10.60pp plus free admission for organiser and driver

-Facilities: Café, Fish and Chip Shop, Treehouse Restaurant and Café, Gift Shop, Plant Centre
+Facilities: Pavilion Kitchen, Bakery, Treehouse Restaurant and café, Gift Shop, Plant Centre.

-Disabled Access: Yes, with free motor scooter and wheelchair hire
+Disabled Access: Yes, with free motorised scooter and wheelchair hire

 Tours/Events: Events and performances throughout the year.
 Please check website for up-to-date details